 MetroPlan Orlando was notified in March 2023 of a \$3.79M award under the Safe Streets & Roads for All program.
-The grant will be used to prepare 23 individual Safety Action Plans: one for each of the three counties in our region (Orange, Osceola, and Seminole), one for each of the 19 municipalities and an overall regional plan.
-Work has started and is anticipated to take 12-15 months.
-Once completed, MetroPlan Orlando and each of the jurisdictions with completed Safety Action Plans will be eligible to apply for implementation grants to complete the safety improvements.
+The grant was used to prepare 23 individual Safety Action Plans: one for each of the three counties in our region (Orange, Osceola, and Seminole), one for each of the 19 municipalities and an overall regional plan.
+Work is nearly done.
+Once completed, MetroPlan Orlando and each of the jurisdictions with completed Safety Action Plans will be eligible to apply for Supplemental Planning & Demonstration Grants for more detailed planning work or Implementation Grants to complete the identified safety improvements.
 This grant requires a 20% local match.

 Metropolitan Transportation Plans will continue to be more challenging in the future with policy and funding changes at the federal level, along with performance measures and planning for the introduction of autonomous and connected vehicles.
-The Organization has integrated these factors into its work program, but more changes are expected as we implement the Bipartisan Infrastructure Law, the recent federal transportation bill that replaced the FAST Act, and as the industry continues to evolve.
+The Organization has integrated these factors into its work program, but more changes are expected as we implement the Bipartisan Infrastructure Law, the current federal transportation bill, and as the industry continues to evolve.
 Additional studies are anticipated for new corridors, freight, rail, expanded bus service, bus rapid transit, paratransit and ridesharing services, trails, complete streets, and technology-related enhancements that will benefit traffic operations and improve safety.
 In addition, the Organization is engaged in identifying prospective opportunities for generating additional capital and operating funds to meet the region's transportation needs.